-What are the positives and negatives about how the Council was formed?
+What are the positives and negatives about the way the council was set up?

 If I had known then what I known now, I would have put in the bylaws that the registered office of the corporation is Anchorage, Alaska.
-A couple of times RCAC has gone through a dispute about moving the entire operation to Valdez and it has been incredibly divisive.
+A couple of times RCAC has gone through a dispute about moving the entire operation to Valdez, and it has been incredibly divisive.
 It's shortsighted and we don't need to go through that drama again.
 I think if that ever does happen, the members outside of Valdez will be disenfranchised and lose interest in the mission of RCAC.